mircea-pop/conf-doclet/README.md

  > gradle confDoc
 ```

+<h4>Logging</h4>

+The Doclet is using sl4j facade with logback-classic as implementation.
+The logging level can be changed
+as described in <a href="http://logback.qos.ch/manual/configuration.html"> Logback Configuration </a>.
+Note that by default is using the DEBUG level.

 <h4>Limitations</h4>

 The default values can only be primitives.
 No objects supported.
 If an object is encountered for a default value, the default value is set to an empty string and a warning message will be printed.